spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     J --> |Yes| K(Resolve errors)
 ```

-If an application that runs locally, but fails when deployed to Kubernetes, first inspect the deployment files for correctness.
+If an application runs locally but fails when deployed to Kubernetes, first inspect the deployment files for correctness.
-This includes any environment variables that must be set, properties for services to connect to and those services available.
+This includes any environment variables that must be set, properties to which the services connect, and whether those services are available.
-Describe the application pod's event table to see issues creating the pod such as image pull causes, health check failures, etc.
+Examine the application pod's event table to see issues with creating the pod, such as image pull causes, health check failures, and others.
 Inspect the application startup log for any exceptions to resolve.

 #### Containers

+The following diagram shows a typical debugging process for containers:

 ```mermaid
 graph TD;